gkxk/gkxk/readme.md

 # 2. Recent status
 - I am on my way to offer more information.
 (2023-07-25)
+- I am improving the competitiveness of my resume, to find a remote job.
+(2023-08-01)

 <!-- - I am on my way to offer more webapps.
 (2023-05-17) -->
 <!-- , and more browser extensions -->